danielgribel/AssortativeSBM/README.md

 ## Data format

-**Graph file.** The graph file is a 3-column and m-row file, where m is the number of edges in the graph.
+**Graph file.** The graph file is a 3-column and *m*-row file, where *m* is the number of edges in the graph.
 Each column is separated by a single space, and each line correponds to one edge in the graph.
 In a row, the first value is the number of the first sample, the second value is the number of the second sample, and the third value is the weigth of the edge:

 |     |     |     |
 |-----|-----|-----|